InterNetX/domainrobot-api/README.md

 ## Domainrobot API

-The *Domainrobot API* is a powerfull, professional api for managing domains, certificates, dns and much more.
-The api can be accessed via three different interfaces :
+The *Domainrobot API* is a powerfull, professional API for managing domains, certificates, dns and much more.
+The API can be accessed via three different interfaces :

 * JSON
 * XML